Mdanishnadeem/Wildfire-Analysis/README.md

 5. **visualization.ipynb**: Contains code for generating various graphs and visualizations.

-6. **forecast.ipynb**: Implements forecasting techniques for wildfire analysis.
+6. **forecast.ipynb**: Implements forecasting techniques for wildfire impact score.

+7. **preprocessing_deaths_data.ipynb**: Extracts relevant information for Ector County (Specifically deaths due to Chronic Respiratory Diseases and Chronic Obstructive Pulmonary Disease) for both gender combined and male and females

+8. **comparison_score_death.ipynb**: Compares the wildfire score calculated previously and AQI with deaths due to Chronic Respiratory Diseases and Chronic Obstructive Pulmonary Disease)

+9. **Forecast_deaths.ipynb**: Implements forecasting techniques for deaths for both genders combined due to Chronic Respiratory Diseases

 Feel free to explore the notebooks for detailed information on each step of the wildfire analysis process.